Kukuster/SumStatsRehab/README.md

 ### 2. Download the chain file
-Chain file is necessary to perform liftover.
-If GWAS SS file is provided in the target build, then a chain file is not used.
+A chain file is necessary to perform liftover.
+If a GWAS SS file is provided in the target build, then a chain file is not used.

 ### 3. Preprocess dbSNPs datasets

 #### 3.1 Download and install [bcftools](https://github.com/samtools/bcftools) and [gz-sort](http://kmkeen.com/gz-sort/)
 see instructions on their websites and/or githubs

-recommended version for bcftools - 1.11
+recommended bcftools version: 1.11

 NOTE: after preprocessing of the necessary dbSNPs is finished, these tools are no longer needed